Everyone has heard of child support and alimony, however few know the secrets behind what we divorce

 By and large, the problem stems from the use of the term "unallocated support."
 The term unallocated

-support is a creation of Illinois lawyers and Judges.
-I've been practicing divorce for many years now, and still do
+support is a creation of lawyers and Judges in the Midwest.
+I've been practicing divorce for many years now, and still

-not understand why so many refer to this type of support in the way that they do.
-It should be properly identified as
+do not understand why so many refer to this type of support in the way that they do.
+It should be properly identified

 will understand that the payer takes the deduction and the recipient pays the taxes.
 Calling it family support and or